beetbox/beets/docs/plugins/absubmit.rst

 - **force**: Analyze items and submit of AcousticBrainz data even for tracks that already have it.
   Default: ``no``.
-- **dry**: No analyze and submit of AcousticBrainz data but print out the items which would be processed
+- **pretend**: Do not analyze and submit of AcousticBrainz data but print out the items which would be processed.
   Default: ``no``.

 .. _streaming_extractor_music: https://acousticbrainz.org/download